How Online Retail Sales Training Can Be Available to Remote Employees

 Online training doesn’t require a lot of explanation.
 Anyone should be able to start training immediately.

-Train-the-trainer courses teach your sales manager exactly what is in the system as well as how to coach the online retail courses and make the learning stick.
+Train-the-trainer courses teach your sales manager exactly what is in the system and how to coach the online retail courses and make the learning stick.

 When associates use the training, you'll find they move from selling in a transactional way to selling with a process that builds long-term relationships and loyal customers.